jendave/starforged-custom-compendiums/README.md

 ![Character Sheet - Custom Oracles](./docs/custom-oracles-character-sheet.jpg)

+## Macros
+* Drag and drop macros from the `Starforged Custom Oracles Macros` compendium to the macro bar.

 # Credits
 [Hearten Oracle](https://birb-nerb.itch.io/hearten-oracle) and [Cultural Reference and Artifacts From Earth Oracle](https://birb-nerb.itch.io/cultural-references-and-artifacts-from-earth-oracle-for-ironsworn-starforged) by Julius Hennig are used with permission from the author.
 Submission for the Starforged 2022 Jam on itch.io.